 The RECOVERY trial is an investigator-initiated, individually randomised, open-label, controlled trial to evaluate the efficacy and safety of a range of putative treatments in patients hospitalized with COVID-19.
 The protocol is available at www.recoverytrial.net.
-The trial is being conducted at 177 National Health Service (NHS) hospital organizations in the United Kingdom and hospitals in Nepal and Indonesia.
+The trial is being conducted at 177 National Health Service (NHS) hospital organizations in the United Kingdom and hospitals in Vietnam, Nepal, Indonesia, South Africa, India, Ghana and the Gambia.
 The trial is coordinated by a team drawn from the Clinical Trial Service Unit and the National Perinatal Epidemiology Clinical Trials Unit within the Nuffield Department of Population Health at University of Oxford, the trial sponsor.
 Support for local site activities is provided by the National Institute for Health Research Clinical Research Network.